jdrbc/podly_pure_podcasts/README.md

    - Fast and cost-effective alternative to OpenAI

 To use Groq for transcription, you'll need a Groq API key.
 Copy the `config/config_groq_whisper.yml.example` to `config/config.yml` and update the `api_key` field with your Groq API key.

-Note: Transcription is the most resource-intensive part of the process.
-Local transcription takes about 1 minute per 15 minutes of podcast on an M3 MacBook.

 ## Remote Setup